 Mr. Rudd is Chair of the Board of the International Peace Institute, and Chair of Sanitation and Water for All.
 He is a Distinguished Fellow at Chatham House in London, a Distinguished Statesman with the Center for Strategic and International Studies in Washington DC, a Distinguished Fellow at the Paulson Institute in Chicago, and a member of the Comprehensive Nuclear Test-Ban Treaty Organization’s Group of Eminent Persons.
 Mr. Rudd is a member of the Concordia Leadership Council.
 He serves on the International Advisory Board of the Schwarzman Scholars program at Tsinghua University, and is an Honorary Professor at Peking University.
 Mr. Rudd is proficient in Mandarin Chinese.
 He also remains actively engaged in indigenous reconciliation.

 Yaqiu Wang is a China researcher at Human Rights Watch.
+She has a Master’s degree in International Affairs from George Washington University.
 Her articles have appeared in Foreign Policy, The Atlantic and China Brief, and elsewhere.

 Vicky Xiuzhong Xu is a researcher for the Australian Strategic Policy Institute’s Cyber Policy Centre.